 Randomised Offset

 The product of the Randomised Offset Limit(5.7.4.33) and the Randomised Offset Number(5.7.1.5) rounded to the nearest second.
-This value is used to delay the Tariff Switching Table times, the Auxiliary Load Control Switch switching times, and HAN Connected Auxiliary Load Control Switch switching times.
+This value is used to delay the Tariff Switching Table times and the Auxiliary Controller switching times.

 Reactive Export Register